williambarshop/milkyway_compose/README.md

 You should be looking to get the IP address on the network that is shared between the computers you are making nodes on the docker swarm we will be assembling.

-### 2. Open ports TCP 2377, TCP/UDP 7946 and UDP 4789 on the headnode and each node
+### 2. Open ports TCP 50, TCP 2377, TCP/UDP 7946 and UDP 4789 on the headnode and each node
 You may need to open port 50 if you set your docker overlay network to be encrypted.
+For ease of use, port 50 is included in our deployment.

 On our CentOS 7.x server, this can be done with the following commands:
 ```
+sudo firewall-cmd --zone=public --add-port=50/tcp --permanent
 sudo firewall-cmd --zone=public --add-port=2377/tcp --permanent
 sudo firewall-cmd --zone=public --add-port=7946/tcp --permanent
 sudo firewall-cmd --zone=public --add-port=7946/udp --permanent